Thumimku/OnBoardDiagnostics/README.md

 - Run `OnBoardDiagnostics.jar`.
 - Run wso2server
 - If there any error occurs thread dumps and log line are zipped in Log folder.

+Sample Thread dump and error log line is in `src/resources/log`